New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 - The Challenge: The current law authorizing internet gambling in New Jersey expires in 2028.
 Reauthorization is widely considered a certainty given the billions in annual revenue the sector generates, but the renewal process will likely spark a political battle over tax rates, responsible gambling funding requirements, and the scope of permitted products.

-- Projection: Expect a 10-year extension to provide long-term stability for licensed operators and the Atlantic City casino industry that underpins the entire iGaming framework.
+- Projection: Expect another extension to provide long-term stability for licensed operators and the Atlantic City casino industry that underpins the entire iGaming framework.

 Prediction Markets: The Next Frontier for NJ Bettors